Hundreds stranded all night on snowy highway in Virginia - NewsBreak

 They had a few bottles of water, some bags of chips, a blanket for warmth and Trivial Pursuit to pass the time.
 Walter said the worst part of the ordeal was not knowing how long it would last.

+“We didn’t see plows out there,” he said.
+“Snow removal has always been a joke in this area.”

-Walter felt fortunate that they were able to make it home as soon as they did knowing that many others remained stranded for much longer.
-They passed a long line of southbound cars that were unable to get past the jackknifed trucks.
+Walter feels fortunate that they were able to make it home as soon as they did knowing that many others remained stranded for much longer.
+They passed a long line of southbound cars that were unable to get past jack-knifed trucks.

 “It had to be 15 miles of backup,” he said.